 Building a bridge across the Mighty Mississippi is no easy feat, then or now.
 There is a lot of barge traffic on the river, so any crossings need to be long and high to allow for shipping.
 So when it came time to building the original JB Bridge, engineers used a giant cantilevered truss to hold up two lanes of US Highway 50.
 Living in Dupo, Illinois as a kid, we crossed this imposing old bridge many times on our way across the river.
 I remember it as a complex and overbearing structure, almost like a Gothic cathedral in its complexity.
 As a kid it fascinated me, and maybe even scared me a bit, such was its scale and form.

 Rusty Red Arch

-The original bridge was designed for a two-lane US Highway, and by the time I was born it was woefully inadequate.
-As the old highways were upgraded to Interstates, planning began for a replacement.
+The original bridge was was part of a two-lane US Highway, and by the time I was born it was woefully inadequate.
+As the old highways upgraded to Interstates, planning began for a replacement.
 Or rather, two replacements.
 The bridge was far too important to shut down, so a second bridge was constructed alongside it.
 The new JB Bridge was even bigger than the old one, but to me it was less “scary”.
 Instead of a complex array of girders at odd angles, the new bridge featured one rusty red arch.
-I remember the two bridges side-by-side, the scary old bridge and the new and awesome archway.
+I remember the two bridges side-by-side, the scary old bridge and the new, awesome archway.

 To this day, I still have a soft spot in my heart for the JB Bridge.
 One of my favorite landmarks in Austin, Texas is the Pennybacker Bridge, which bears a striking resemblance to the JB Bridge.
 There’s something about that big iron-red arch that brings me back.
 While I haven’t lived in the St. Louis area in 25 years, the twin arches of the JB Bridge continue to haunt my dreams.